Pet Health & Immunity — A Gut Test

 About 70% of the system lives in the gut

-“The gut contains an extraordinary amount of immune cells, and these cells are in constant interaction with the microorganisms of the gut, collectively known as the microbiome,” says our head of nutrition Dr. Justin Shmalberg.
+“The gut contains an extraordinary amount of immune cells, and these cells are in constant interaction with the microorganisms of the gut, collectively known as the microbiome,” says our Director of Microbiology Dr. Ryan Honaker.
 “As a result, these bacteria and other microorganisms have a very strong influence on the health of your pet's immune system.”

 So, what pets eat can help immunity